 —Daniel J. Schroeter, University of Minnesota

-"Against a rising tide of large-scale histories of empire and colonization, Joshua Schreier's book calls attention to the compelling perspectives offered by a single individual.
-Brought to life through Schreier's tenacious research, the Jewish merchant Jacob Lasry gives the reader a refreshing displaced vantage point from which to rethink French colonialism in the western Mediterranean."
+"Against a rising tide of large-scale histories of empire and colonization, Joshua Schreier's book calls attention to the compelling perspectives offered by individuals.
+Brought to life through Schreier's tenacious research, the Jewish merchant Jacob Lasry and his contemporaries give the reader a refreshing vantage point from which to rethink French colonialism in the western Mediterranean."

 —Benjamin Claude Brower, The University of Texas at Austin